sslerose/RedPitaya-DSP/README.md

 # RedPitaya-DSP
-Collection of references for my Red Pitaya research project funded by the University of Kentucky.
+Collection of references for my Red Pitaya research project at the University of Kentucky.

 # Purpose
-This GitHub repository is a publicly available repository created during my undergraduate research at the University of Kentucky.
-My research is centered around the application of the Red Pitaya ecosystem of open-source FPGAs to digital signal processing in academic, independent, and professional spaces.
+This collection is a publicly available repository created during my undergraduate research at the University of Kentucky.
+My research is centered around the application of the Red Pitaya ecosystem of open-source FPGAs to digital signal processing in an academic space.

 # Cloning the Repository
 Steps for cloning the repository.